On this page:

-The Bunurong Land Council Aboriginal Corporation (BLCAC) are project partners and work closely with the Department of Environment, Land, Water and Planning, Parks Victoria and Bass Coast Shire Council to achieve the long-term vision for this park.
+The Bunurong Land Council Aboriginal Corporation (BLCAC) are project partners and work closely with the Department of Energy, Environment and Climate Action, Parks Victoria and Bass Coast Shire Council to achieve the long-term vision for this park.

 Naming the park

 The Park’s name honours the Yallock-Bulluk Clan of the Bunurong People, whose Country stretches from Tooradin in the west to the Tarwin River in the east.

 'Yallock’ is the Bunurong word for creek or river and ‘Bulluk’ means swamp.